-The guarantee trust to secure payment obligations (and their condition as beneficiaries thereunder) is considered accepted by the holders of the Negotiable Obligations upon payment of the amount to be paid-in of the Negotiable Obligations awarded to them.
+The guarantee trust to secure payment obligations (and their condition as beneficiaries thereunder) is considered accepted by the holders of the negotiable obligations upon payment of the amount to be paid-in of the negotiable obligations awarded to them.

 The funds available at the Trust may be invested in mutual funds and the Company has disclosed in its financial statements those investment under current and non-current investments based on the estimated cash flow from the capex expected by the Company for use of those funds.
-The funds are restricted funds administered by the trust; therefore, they were not considered cash and cash equivalents in the Company's consolidated Financial Statements.
+The funds are restricted funds administered by the trust; therefore, they were not considered cash and cash equivalents in the Group's Combined Financial Statements.